Imcivree

 Overview

-Imcivree is a medicine used to treat obesity and help control hunger caused by certain genetic conditions that affect how the brain controls feelings of hunger.
-It is used in adults and children aged 6 years and older with Bardet Biedl syndrome (BBS), and in those who have pro-opiomelanocortin (POMC) deficiency or leptin receptor (LEPR) deficiency resulting from changes (mutations) in both copies of the genes responsible for making POMC or LEPR.
+Imcivree is a medicine used to treat obesity and help control hunger caused by certain conditions that affect how the brain controls feelings of hunger.
+It is used:

-Bardet Biedl syndrome, pro-opiomelanocortin deficiency and leptin receptor deficiency are rare, and Imcivree was designated an ‘orphan medicine’ (a medicine used in rare diseases).
-Further information on the orphan designations can be found on the European Medicines Agency’s website (pro-opiomelanocortin deficiency: 14 July 2016; leptin receptor deficiency: 19 November 2018; Bardet Biedl syndrome: 21 August 2019).
+These conditions are rare, and Imcivree was designated an ‘orphan medicine’ (a medicine used in rare diseases).
+Further information on the orphan designations can be found on the European Medicines Agency’s website (acquired hypothalamic obesity: 13 October 2023; pro-opiomelanocortin deficiency: 14 July 2016; leptin receptor deficiency: 19 November 2018; Bardet Biedl syndrome: 21 August 2019).

 Imcivree contains the active substance setmelanotide.

-Imcivree can only be obtained with a prescription and treatment should be prescribed and supervised by a doctor with expertise in treating obesity caused by genetic conditions.
+Imcivree can only be obtained with a prescription.
+Treatment should be prescribed and supervised by a doctor with expertise in treating obesity caused by genetic conditions or problems affecting the hypothalamus.

-Imcivree is given once a day as an injection under the skin.
-The dose depends on the condition being treated, the effect of the treatment and how well it is tolerated.
+Imcivree is given once a day as an injection under the skin of the abdomen (belly).
 After being trained, patients or carers can inject the medicine themselves.

-For more information about using Imcivree, see the package leaflet or contact your healthcare provider.
+For more information about using Imcivree, see the package leaflet or contact your doctor or pharmacist.

-People with POMC deficiency have low levels of pro-opiomelanocortin, a substance that is converted into several hormones, including melanocyte-stimulating hormone (MSH).
-Low levels of MSH lead to loss of feeling of fullness after eating.
-In people with LEPR deficiency, the receptor (target) for the hormone leptin does not work properly so signals to the nerves that make the body feel full and control feelings of hunger cannot be sent.
-People with POMC, LEPR deficiency and BBS feel continuously hungry and quickly put on weight.
+In people with LEPR deficiency and BBS, the receptor (target) for the hormone leptin does not work properly so signals to the nerves that make the body feel full and control feelings of hunger cannot be sent.

 The active substance in Imcivree, setmelanotide, attaches to and activates a receptor called melanocortin receptor 4, which is normally activated through leptin and MSH, promoting a feeling of fullness after eating.
 By attaching to this receptor directly, Imcivree is expected to reduce excessive food intake and obesity.

-In 2 main studies, Imcivree was shown to be effective at reducing body weight by at least 10% in people with POMC and LEPR deficiency.
+In 3 other main studies, Imcivree was shown to be effective at reducing body weight by at least 10% in people with POMC, LEPR deficiency and BBS.
+Imcivree was not compared to another medicine or placebo in these studies.

 In the second study carried out in 11 patients with obesity due to LEPR deficiency caused by mutations in both copies of the gene for LEPR, 5 people out of 11 achieved at least a 10% reduction in body weight after one year.

-In a study that included 28 patients aged 12 years or older with BBS, around 36% of the patients achieved at least a 10% reduction in body weight after one year of treatment.
+In a third study that included 28 patients aged 12 years or older with BBS, around 36% of patients achieved at least a 10% reduction in body weight after one year of treatment.

 For the full list of side effects and restrictions of Imcivree, see the package leaflet.

-The number of people with BBS, POMC or LEPR deficiency is extremely small, so the number of people included in the studies was very limited.
-However, the studies showed that Imcivree helps to reduce bodyweight and feelings of hunger in these patients.
-These benefits are considered significant considering that there are no other medicines for these patients.
-Imcivree’s side effects are manageable and long-term safety is monitored in a dedicated study after authorisation.
+The number of people with BBS, POMC, PCSK1 or LEPR deficiency is extremely small, so the number of people included in the studies was very limited.
+However, the studies showed that Imcivree helps to reduce bodyweight and feelings of hunger in these patients, although the effect of the medicine seems less pronounced in people with BBS.
+In people with acquired hypothalamic obesity, treatment with Imcivree led to reductions in BMI that are expected to provide meaningful health benefits in most patients.
+Imcivree’s side effects are manageable.

 The European Medicines Agency therefore decided that Imcivree’s benefits are greater than its risks and it can be authorised for use in the EU.